-There are 215 affordable apartments in Harvey that offer reduced rents to low-income households.
+There are 215 low-income apartments in Harvey that offer reduced rents to eligible households.

 Public Housing Agencies operate federally assisted affordable housing programs at local levels on behalf of HUD.
 Notably, housing agencies are responsible for managing Section 8 Housing Choice Voucher, Public Housing, and Project-Based Voucher waiting lists within their jurisdiction.

 |Housing Authority of Cook County||Section 8 Housing Choice Voucher (HCV); Public Housing; Section 8 Project-Based Voucher (PBV)|

 Harvey features 120 income based apartments.
 Tenants of income based apartments typically pay no more than 30% of their income towards rent and utilities.

 There are 215 rent subsidized apartments that do not provide direct rental assistance but remain affordable to low income households in Harvey.

 On average, Section 8 Housing Choice vouchers pay Harvey landlords $1,000 per month towards rent.
 The average voucher holder contributes $400 towards rent in Harvey.